Atlas975/Notes/Networking/Network_delay.md

 ## Measuring throughput
 - Standardised throughput measurements can be achieved through **iperf** which runs a client server model with the client requesting sample data served by the host
-- Knowing the size of sample data and
+- Knowing the size of sample data and time taken to retrieve it allows for throughput to easily be calculated, protocols use can also be a factor.
+- Bi-directional transfer is also needed to check for irregularities in a direction